-You must define the I/O physical pin assignments for the gigabit transceiver (GT), PCIe technology, and 7 series Memory IP as part of IP customization when the core is added to the design.
-To change the I/O assignments, you must re-customize the IP in the design.
-For information on working with and customizing IP, see the Vivado Design Suite User Guide: Designing with IP (UG896) [Ref 5].
+You must define the I/O physical pin assignments for the gigabit transceiver (GT), PCle technology, and Memory IP as part of IP customization when the core is added to the design.
+Depending on the IP, to change the I/O assignments, you must re-customize the IP in the design.
+For information on working with and customizing IP, see the Vivado Design Suite User Guide: Designing with IP (UG896).
 For UltraScale architecture Memory IP, the I/O assignment is integrated into the standard I/O planning flow and does not require Memory IP customization.
-For more information, see Chapter 4, I/O Planning for UltraScale Architecture Memory IP.
+For more information, see I/O Planning for UltraScale Architecture Memory IP.